Amolbhullar/Amol-Bhullar-Capstone/README.md

 6. Deployment:

-Deploy the trained model as a user-friendly tool where users can input product ingredient lists to determine their gluten-free status.
+Deploy the trained model as a user-friendly tool where users can input product descriptions to determine their gluten-free status.

 # Impact of the Solution: